-Right, so, first off, I own nothin'.
+Right, so, first off, I own nothin' about the Dresden Files or Buffy the Vampire Slayer.
 All characters belong to Jim Butcher and Joss Whedon.
 Second, I apologize, this is entirely off the cuff.

 I stared.
 The girl had appeared in front of me out of nowhere.
 As in, literally appeared.
 I hadn’t felt a whisper of power, not even a hint of the Never-Never.
 My hair stood on edge.
 Whoever she was, she’d just pulled off something I thought was impossible.
 I shook myself and grasped my staff, gathering power, just in case-